 Cifas is not a credit reference agency.
-We share information on confirmed frauds with our member organisations, including records of individuals who have committed fraud against one or more of those organisations.
 Find out more on our What is Cifas? page.

-To find out if you have been recorded to our database, you need to make a Subject Access Request – it will not show up on your credit report.
-We currently charge a £10 administration fee for a Subject Access Request.
-This is not refundable; even if it turns out we aren't holding any information about you.
+To find out if you have been recorded to our database, you need to make a Data Subject Access Request – it will not show up on your credit report.

 Victim markers – ‘Victim of Impersonation’ and ‘Victim of Takeover’ – remain in place for 13 months from the date of submission.
 Both will appear on credit reports.

 Unfortunately, we are unable to handle requests over email as we require originals of some documents in order to prove your identity before releasing information about you.
-We are required by law to respond to your request within 40 days of receiving a completed form, but we aim wherever possible to reply within a shorter timeframe.
+We are required by law to respond to your request within a calendar month of receiving a fully completed form, but we aim wherever possible to reply within a shorter timeframe.

 Formally complain to the organisation that registered the warning.
 If they uphold your complaint, they can remove the entry and it will be deleted from our system.
 In your email or letter of complaint to them, remember to: